top of page

 Nylon PA12 3D printed with HP Multi Jet Fusion.
 Courtesy of HP.

-• Chemically resistant to oils, fuels, grease, solvents, hydraulic fluids, salts, and water.
+• Excellent chemical resistance to oils, fuels, grease, solvents, salts, and water

 Nylon PA11 3D printed with HP Multi Jet Fusion.
 Courtesy of HP.